playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 }
 ```

-This is a perfect example of where you might want `@ContentChild` - not only are you unable to use `ng-content` to render this template without a template reference being passed to an outlet, but you're able to create a context that can pass information to the template being passed as a child.
+This is a perfect example of where you might want `@ContentChild` — not only are you unable to use `ng-content` to render this template without a template reference being passed to an outlet, but you're able to create a context that can pass information to the template being passed as a child.

 # How Does Angular Track the UI {#understand-the-tree}

 Awesome!
-We've been blowing through some of the real-world uses of templates like a bullet-train through a tunnel 🚆 But I have something to admit: I feel like I've been doing a pretty bad job at explaining the "nitty-gritty" of how this stuff works.
-While that can often be a bit more dry of a read, I think it's very important to being able to use these APIs to their fullest.
+We've been blowing through some of the real-world uses of templates like a bullet-train through a tunnel. 🚆 But I have something to admit: I feel like I've been doing a pretty bad job at explaining the "nitty-gritty" of how this stuff works.
+While that can often be a bit more dry of a read, I think it's very important to be able to use these APIs to their fullest.
 As such, let's take a step back and read through some of the more abstract concepts behind them.

-One of these abstract concepts comes from how Angular tracks what’s on screen; just like the browser has the _Document Object Model_ tree (often called the DOM), Angular has the _View Hierarchy Tree_.
+One of these abstract concepts comes from how Angular tracks what’s on-screen; just like the browser has the _Document Object Model_ tree (often called the DOM), Angular has the _View Hierarchy Tree_.

 ## The DOM Tree {#the-dam}